An easy yet authentic version of Lamb Bhuna recipe made with freshly ground homemade spice blend.

 However, you will be guaranteed tender meat chunks that melt in your mouth.

-The recipe I share here is to cook Lamb Bhuna in a normal pan.
+This easy lamb bhuna recipe I share has been made in a normal pan.

 Here is a short video of the steps to follow for making Lamb Bhuna at home.